sephiroth74/git-owners/README.md

                         Specifies the date range limit to use when executing git blame. date format is the same as used for git blame --since
   --include-extensions INCLUDE_EXTENSIONS
                         Comma separated extensions (ie. .py, .kt, .java).
 Specifies which file extensions to include while parsing the repository
+  --exclude-extensions EXCLUDE_EXTENSIONS
+                        Like for --include-extensions, but this will exclude the specified extensions.
+If specified, --include-extensions will be ignored
   -o OUTPUT, --output OUTPUT
-                        Save Report to file instead of printing to stdout
+                        Save Report to file instead of printing to stdout --verbose             Turn on logging
  </pre>

 ## Example